nameispatricia/quarantine-diaries/log.md

 **Today's Progress**: Have been working on project 3 of Freecodecamp which is the Product Landing Page.

-**Thoughts**: Feeling stuck, had to erase everithing and start again.
+**Thoughts**: Feeling stuck, had to erase everything and start again.

 **Link(s) to work**